-The program in early childhood education consists of an academic major in Early Childhood Education and a sequence of professional certification courses that lead to teacher licensure Pre-K through third grade.
-Upon completion of the program, candidates can work in childcare centers, preschools, Head Start programs, and primary grades in public schools.
-The course work offers a combination of theory, methods, and field experiences in a variety of early childhood education.
+The program in early childhood education consists of an academic major in Early Childhood Education (ECE) with three additional options for students: a sequence of professional certification courses that lead to teacher licensure Pre-K through third grade, Dual Endorsement (ECE and Elementary Education endorsements) or non-certification.

 Early Childhood Education - Non-Certification: This option offers students the preparation for working in child care settings, head start programs and with school-age children in after-school programs.
 Students complete a major in early childhood education and complete a preschool internship.

 Early Childhood Education - P-3 Endorsement: This option offers students preparation for an Early Childhood Education endorsement to work with young children from birth through third grade.
 Students complete a major in early childhood education; take a one-term preschool internship and a two-term primary internship.